GonzaloChacon/ng-spotify-playlist/README.md

 I'm just playing around with the Spotify API and also messing around with some javascript :)

 TODO:
-- Artist and search result components
+- Finish search result components
-- Start creating a UI for both desktop and mobile
+- Create UI for both desktop and mobile
-- Unit Tests
+- Complete Unit Tests
 - ...SOME MORE STUFF I DON'T KNOW YET!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.